apache/pulsar/site2/website/versioned_docs/version-2.10.0/security-jwt.md

 brokerClientTlsEnabled=true
 brokerClientAuthenticationPlugin=org.apache.pulsar.client.impl.auth.AuthenticationToken
 brokerClientAuthenticationParameters={"token":"eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ0ZXN0LXVzZXIifQ.9OHgE9ZUDeBTZs7nSMEFIuGNEX18FLR3qvy8mqxSxXw"}
-# Or, alternatively, read token from file
+# Either configure the token string or specify to read it from a file.
+The following three available formats are all valid:
+# brokerClientAuthenticationParameters={"token":"your-token-string"}
+# brokerClientAuthenticationParameters=token:your-token-string
-# brokerClientAuthenticationParameters={"file":"///path/to/proxy-token.txt"}
+# brokerClientAuthenticationParameters=file:///path/to/token
 brokerClientTrustCertsFilePath=/path/my-ca/certs/ca.cert.pem

 # If this flag is set then the broker authenticates the original Auth data